PlayStation Portable (PSP) Architecture

 Early blunders

-After the release of the PSP in Japan, it was a matter of time before user-land exploits emerged.
-Some of them used the flawed security found in early versions of the firmware:
+After the release of the PSP in Japan, it was only a matter of time before user-land exploits began to emerge.
+Some relied on multiple security flaws found in early versions of the firmware:

-These early blunders helped to build a knowledge base of the inner workings of the PSP, which led to more attack vectors and software routines built to interact with the hardware (keep in mind only game studios had access to official SDKs and documentation).
+These early blunders helped to build a knowledge base of the inner workings of the PSP, which led to more attack vectors and custom software that interacted with the hardware directly (remember, only game studios had access to the official SDKs and documentation).

-As with any other cat and mouse game, Sony responded with more system updates (which were required by new games) while newer exploits (the so-called ‘TIFF’, ‘GTA’ exploit and so forth [27]) kept appearing.
-It’s worth mentioning that these were only considered ‘Homebrew launchers’ as kernel access wasn’t obtained yet.
+As in any cat-and-mouse game, Sony responded with more system updates (which were required by new games).
+Meanwhile, newer discoveries, such as the so-called ‘TIFF’ and ‘GTA’ exploit continued to appear [40].
+It’s worth mentioning that these early developments were only considered ‘Homebrew launchers’, as full kernel access had not yet been achieved.

 Downgrading